microsoft/debug-adapter-protocol/specification.md

   endLine?: number;

   /**
-   * The end column of the range covered by the stack frame.
+   * End position of the range covered by the stack frame.
+It is measured in
+   * UTF-16 code units and the client capability `columnsStartAt1` determines
+   * whether it is 0- or 1-based.
    */
   endColumn?: number;